Jaebjoo/studio/InputBindings.md

 ![Image](images\Read data with input bindings\Screen Shot 2021-02-15 at 10.51.35 PM.png "Image")

+**Under the function that was created we will add a input binding.**

 ![Image](images\Read data with input bindings\Screen Shot 2021-02-15 at 10.52.21 PM.png "Image")

 ![Image](images\Read data with input bindings\Screen Shot 2021-02-15 at 10.54.23 PM.png "Image")